yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/README.md

 ```
 [Java long-term support and medium-term support on Azure and Azure Stack](https://docs.microsoft.com/azure/developer/java/fundamentals/java-jdk-long-term-support?WT.mc_id=docs-github-yoterada)

+> [!NOTE]
+> The following sections include step by step guide of how to create a Web App project and how to create the Java application.
+> You can also jump into subfolder *[java-webapp-with-mysql](java-webapp-with-mysql)* and *[java-webapp-with-mssql](java-webapp-with-mssql)* to run the application for a quick test.

 ## Setup Database before creating the Java Web App

 In order to run this application, you need to install and configure the database before the deploy.